Moydow: Moydow Castle

 At the foot of the Slieve Gauldry Hills, one mile from Moydow Village, is a ruined castle.
 Moydow Castle has been in the ownership of the Higgins family of the adjacent Castlerea House for the last 100 years.
 There is a chalybeate spring here too but is not used for medicinal purposes.
 According to records, in 1260, John de Verdon built the castle at Moydow, immediately behind Bawn House.
 By 1295, Sefraid O fergail had destroyed it.
 This castle was levelled at the same time as Barry and Camagh castles.
 As of the 14th and 16th centuries, it was again occupied, according to records.

 The castle itself is constructed on solid ground with rock walls two feet thick.
-On the righthand side of the structure is an arched doorway.
+On the right-hand side of the structure is an arched doorway.
 Inside, on the ceiling above the inside doorway, there is a hole about a foot square.
 Common to many castles, including this type of tower castle, the opening is for viewing from above those entering the castle below.
 This opening, called a "murder hole," is used to stop unwelcome guests before they can proceed any further inside.
 By comparing this castle to other similar tower castles, we can assume that the lower floor was mainly a gathering place.
 The second floor was likely the dining area, the third floor the kitchen and the upper floors for sleeping.
+The Castle has been in the ownership of the Higgins family from the nearby Castlerea House for over a hundred years.